 Rpl_semi_sync_slave_status: Whether semisynchronous replication is operational on replica.

-rpl_semi_sync_slave_trace_level: The semisynchronous replication debug trace level on the replica.
+rpl_semi_sync_slave_trace_level: Semisynchronous replication debug trace level on replica.

-rpl_stop_slave_timeout: Set the number of seconds that STOP REPLICA or STOP SLAVE waits before timing out.
+rpl_stop_slave_timeout: Number of seconds that STOP REPLICA or STOP SLAVE waits before timing out.

-server_uuid: The server's globally unique ID, automatically (re)generated at server start.
+server_uuid: Server's globally unique ID, automatically (re)generated at server start.

 show-slave-auth-info: Show user name and password in SHOW REPLICAS and SHOW SLAVE HOSTS on this source.

-skip-slave-start: If set, replication is not autostarted when the replica server starts.
+skip-slave-start: If set, replication is not autostarted when replica server starts.

-slave_load_tmpdir: The location where the replica should put its temporary files when replicating LOAD DATA statements.
+slave_load_tmpdir: Location where replica should put its temporary files when replicating LOAD DATA statements.

-slave_net_timeout: Number of seconds to wait for more data from a source/replica connection before aborting the read.
+slave_net_timeout: Number of seconds to wait for more data from source/replica connection before aborting read.

-slave-skip-errors: Tells the replication thread to continue replication when a query returns an error from the provided list.
+slave-skip-errors: Tells replication thread to continue replication when query returns error from provided list.

-slave_checkpoint_group: Maximum number of transactions processed by a multithreaded replica before a checkpoint operation is called to update progress status.
+slave_checkpoint_group: Maximum number of transactions processed by multithreaded replica before checkpoint operation is called to update progress status.
 Not supported by NDB Cluster.

 slave_checkpoint_period: Update progress status of multithreaded replica and flush relay log info to disk after this number of milliseconds.
 Not supported by NDB Cluster.